 Nodes

-Nodes play a vital role in the decentralized web, serving as points of interaction within the network.
-They route internet traffic to its destination and track each transaction, enabling real-time updates and decision-making.
+Nodes play a vital role in the decentralized web, serving as interaction points within the network.
+They route internet traffic to its destination and track each transaction.
+It enables real-time updates and decision-making.

 As every node holds the same information, the loss of any node has minimal impact on the network.
-This design ensures the resilience and robustness of the web3 stack.
+This design ensures the resilience and strength of the web3 stack.

 Tokens